 Walking your child through the testing process ahead of time can help minimize their stress on test day and elicit their best scores.
 Here are a few things you could consider:

 - What are your goals for testing your child?
-Have you taken the time to explain them to him?
-Most kids deeply want to please their parents, which can lead to pressure- or shame-inducing assumptions about the purpose and meaning of testing.
-Clearly communicating your objectives may help allay your child’s fears and nurture a resilient growth mindset.
+Have you taken the time to explain your goals to them?
+Testing can feel stressful when kids don’t know what your expectations are for them.
+Clearly communicating your objectives may help reduce test anxiety and boost their confidence.
 For example, you could explain, “Honey, I just want you to do your best so that we can determine what you know and don’t know.”

-- You can also boost their confidence by explaining that the test questions will purposely range from below the test’s official grade level to well above it.
-You can help prepare them by explaining that they will come to some questions that are “ so easy!”—they learned them a long time ago!
-Other questions may be a little more challenging and may reflect what they’re learning right now.
-And . . . the test will even ask questions that completely stump them!
+- You can also boost their confidence by explaining that the test questions will purposely range from below their official grade level to well above it.
+You can help prepare them by explaining that they will come to some questions that are “so easy!”—they learned them a long time ago!
+Other questions may be more challenging and cover what they’re learning right now.
+And the test will even ask questions that completely stump them!
 For those questions, reassure them that it’s OK—they’re not supposed to know the answer and you don’t expect them to.

 - Testing centers and curriculum publishers have test prep materials and practice tests which you could use to familiarize your child with the testing process.
 This allows you to provide reassurance and guidance while your child practices—something you won’t be able to do during the actual test.